saiduc/Connect-4-Tkinter/README.md

 I now feel confident making simple Python apps with multiple frame GUIs, and using basic GUI interface tools like buttons.
 I can also display matplotlib graphs in the Tkinter frame.

+## License
+This project is licensed under the terms of the MIT license.
+Do whatever you want with it!

 ## Acknowledgements